-On the day of the trip we showed up to the meeting spot at the People’s Square metro station around 8 am, and stood awkwardly with 20 other strangers (around half Chinese people and half foreigners) waiting for late comers.
-After everyone had arrived we got on the bus and started our three hour drive to Ningbo.
-The drive wasn’t particularly inspiring; we passed through lots of small towns and had conversations about life while gazing out at the smog filled sky.
+On the day of the trip, we showed up at the meeting spot at the People’s Square metro station around 8 am and stood awkwardly with 20 other strangers (around half Chinese people and half foreigners) waiting for latecomers.
+After everyone had arrived we got on the bus and started our three-hour drive to Ningbo.
+The drive wasn’t particularly inspiring; we passed through lots of small towns and had conversations about life while gazing out at the smog-filled sky.

 We finally arrived to Ningbo HarborLand Park around 11:30 am, and pulled into a parking lot across the street from a shabby looking amusement park.
 Everyone filed off the bus and followed to leader to the entrance, excitedly chatting with whomever they had come with.
 The amusement park itself was something quite odd; it was almost like those amusement parks you see in Hollywood films from the 1980s, that hadn’t had the paint retouched.
 There were bumper boats in the man-made pond, a big swing ride far to our right, and a faded yellow roller coaster complete with loops and spirals.

 When we walked through the turnstile we saw it: a nine-story blue structure for the bungee jump.
 We saw three people standing on the yellow platform.
 There was a brave man donned in a body harness, standing on the edge clasping his hands out in front of him, and two employees holding onto his harness.
 The employees counted down, “San, er, yi!” and they gave him a small push off the platform.